Skip to main content

 The Utah State Technical Advisory Committee (STAC) serves in an advisory capacity to the Natural Resources Conservation Service (NRCS) on the implementation of the natural resources' conservation provisions of Farm Bill legislation.

-Chaired by NRCS State Conservationist Emily Fife, the committee is composed of representatives from Federal and State natural resource agencies, American Indian Tribes, agricultural and environmental organizations, and agricultural producers.
+Chaired by the state conservationist for NRCS Utah, the committee is composed of representatives from Federal and State natural resource agencies, American Indian Tribes, agricultural and environmental organizations, and agricultural producers.
 The Committee meets regularly to provide information, analysis, and recommendations to appropriate USDA officials, who strongly consider their advice.

 How Do I Join?